 I look forward to discussing the Social Media Manager position and my qualifications with you in more detail.
 I’m available to talk at your soonest convenience, and I’ll be in touch next week to follow up, just to make sure you’ve received my application!

-Why this is a great example of a cover letter
+Why this is a good example of a cover letter

-Lastly, the candidate lists specific accomplishments from her previous job, and explains how they’re relevant to the new position.
+Finally, the candidate lists specific accomplishments from her previous job, and explains how these accomplishments are relevant to the position.

-Writing a cover letter for your current industry is pretty straightforward, but writing a career change cover letter requires some finesse.
+Writing a cover letter for a job in your current industry is pretty straightforward.
+But writing a career change cover letter requires a slightly different approach.

-This sample cover letter includes the key elements you need to sway a hiring manager when transferring industries, such as:
+The sample cover letter below includes the three elements you need to persuade a hiring manager you’re ready to transfer industries, such as: